 A coaching session isn’t practice; the best coaching offers technique training.
 If the only training you’re receiving is simply practicing the same thing over and over again, you’re not challenging your comfort zone.

 Developing and maintaining performance agility demands you continually challenge your comfort zone.
 It’s how you learn to trust your impulses and create with every take.

 You need to do the work if you expect results.
 Ideally, your coach will record each session for you to review and to offer a deeper comprehension of the techniques imparted, not solely to listen to what you have done.

-Once you’ve found a coach/demo producer you’re happy with, be sure to go back for a refresher in a few months to recharge, refresh, and re-align your goals for the very best results.
+Once you’ve found a voice acting coach you’re happy with, be sure to go back for a refresher in a few months to recharge, refresh, and re-align your goals for the best results.
 What makes a coach great is the ability to continually inspire.